Management Accounts. Done right.

 How often should a small business produce management accounts?

-Most growing UK businesses should produce management accounts monthly, while stable or very small businesses can often run quarterly without losing control.
+Most growing UK businesses should produce them monthly, while stable or very small businesses can often run quarterly without losing control.
 The right cadence depends on how fast your numbers move and how big the decisions riding on them are.
 A business with thin margins, lumpy cash or rapid growth needs monthly sight of the figures.
 A steady business with predictable revenue and comfortable cash can review every quarter.

 The trigger for going monthly is usually risk, not size.
 If a single late-paying customer can threaten payroll, if you are carrying stock or work in progress, or if you are about to raise finance, monthly reporting earns its keep many times over.
 The cost of producing a pack is small against the cost of one bad decision made on stale numbers.